TechieAbhishekGupta/C_Sharp_Programs/README.md

 3. Write a program that prints the larger of two numbers.
 4. Write a program that calculates the average of three numbers.
 5. Write a program that calculates the volume of a sphere given its radius.
+6. Write a program that checks if a number is positive, negative, or zero.